 The following examples illustrate the difference between replacing a device with the same operating system and replacing a device with a different operating system.

-In this example, Lili backed up an OS X device.
-Then, she used the replace device wizard to replace it with a different OS X device.
+In this example, Lili backed up a Mac device.
+Then, she used the replace device wizard to replace it with a different Mac device.